The Samsung Galaxy Note 21 is a curious case – curious because we're not sure if we're getting one at all.

 - Best cheap phones: the best cheap smartphones, ranked

 - Samsung Galaxy Z Fold 3 death blow primed as Huawei Mate X2 unleashed

 Galaxy Note 21: release date

 The Galaxy Note 20 series debuted in August last year at the Samsung Galaxy Unpacked event.
-The Note line has been making a summer appearance since the Galaxy Note 5, so if we do see a Galaxy Note 21 this year, we'd expect Samsung to introduce it at its second Unpacked event of the year.
+The Note line has been making a summer appearance since the Galaxy Note 5, so if we do see a Galaxy Note 21, we'd expect Samsung to introduce it at another Unpacked event later on in the year.

 Twitter tipster Max Weinbach said last year that he doesn't think we'll see a new Galaxy Note in 2021, but an industry insider spoke out not long after, claiming that Samsung will launch only a single Galaxy Note model this year, set for the latter half of 2021.